Participate in Research and Learn about the Science of Psychology

 Other Research Options

-Beyond Psych 490, there are many other possibilities to become part of a research project.
+Beyond PSYC 490, there are many other possibilities to become part of a research project.
 For example, our honors program provides qualified students with intensive research supervision that culminates in a written thesis.
-In cooperation with the College of Arts and Sciences, we also offer a number of summer research options for those who plan to be near campus during this part of the year.
-You will also find that Psychology Department faculty are flexible and open to exploring different avenues for partnerships with students.
+In cooperation with the Dana and David Dornsife College of Letters, Arts and Sciences, we also offer a number of summer research options for those who plan to be near campus during this part of the year.
+You will also find that the Psychology Department faculty are flexible and open to exploring different avenues for partnerships with students.

 How can I identify a Faculty Member to Supervise Research?